ferb97/Coursera-Certificates/README.md

 ## Repository Contents
 This repository contains:
-- PDF files of the course certificates for easy reference.
+- PDF files of the course certificates.